Norwegian mass murderer appears before parole hearing

 He made Nazi salutes as he entered the court and presented himself as the leader of a Norwegian neo-Nazi movement, suggesting he would use the parole hearing as an opportunity to manifest his white supremacist views rather than make an earnest attempt for an early release.

+Prosecutor Hulda Karlsdottir started the hearing by saying the imprisonment conditions of Breivik, who legally changed his name to Fjotolf Hansen in 2017, will have no influence on the matter of parole.

+They are “completely subordinate.
+The main topic here is the danger associated with release,” she told the court.

-Families of the victims and survivors had feared Brevik would grandstand his extreme views during the hearing, which experts say is unlikely to deliver him an early release.
+Families of the victims and survivors had feared Brevik would give a platform could inspire likeminded ideologues and grandstand his extreme views during the hearing, which experts say is unlikely to deliver him an early release.

+“The only thing I am afraid of is if he has the opportunity to talk freely and convey his extreme views to people who have the same mindset,” Lisbeth Kristine Røyneland, who heads a family and survivors support group, said ahead of the hearing.

+She pointed to the case of Norwegian shooter Philip Manshaus who, inspired by the 2019 New Zealand terror attacks, murdered his stepsister and attempted to storm a mosque.

 It was July 22, 2011, when, after months of meticulous preparations, Breivik set off a car bomb outside the government headquarters in Oslo, killing eight people and wounding dozens.
 He then drove to the island of Utøya, where he opened fire on the annual summer camp of the left-wing Labor Party’s youth wing.
 Sixty-nine people there were killed, most of them teenagers, before Breivik surrendered to police.